-Material Changes in Liquidity and Cash Reserves for the six-month period ended June 30, 2022 versus June 30, 2021
+Material Changes in Liquidity and Cash Reserves for the six-month period ended June 30, 2023 versus June 30, 2022

-FLI Group registered a net cash inflow of $\mathbb{P}8.27$ billion for the six months ended June 30, 2022 mainly from net cash inflows from financing activities as a result of loans and bonds proceeds netted by debt payments of and interests and principal repayments.
-This was coupled by net cash inflows from operating activities tempered by net cash used from investing activities,
+FLI Group registered a net cash outflow of ₱1.34 billion for the six months ended June 30, 2023 mainly from net cash used in financing activities as a result of principal payments of loans and bonds and related interest offset by new loan availments.
+This was coupled with net cash used in investing activities tempered by net cash provided by operating activities.